 An impressive 7,885m2 of turf was installed in just 13.5 hours, up by over 30 minutes on the previous world record, also set by SIS Pitches in 2014, at the Amsterdam Arena.

 Marking the first project completed ahead of the 2022 World Football Cup in Qatar, the work has been carried out alongside local Qatar partners Al Nakheel, who provided support staff and equipment.
 This work was also carried out in the presence of the clients Aspire Zone Foundation and the Supreme Committee for Delivery & Legacy.

 SIS Pitches has continued its presence on the world stage after already announcing deals to complete work at six of the twelve stadiums to be used at the 2018 World Football Cup in Russia.

 The Khalifa International Stadium is set to be opened this month, when players will take to the new turf for the first time in the newly renovated 40,000+ seater stadium.

-“The FIFA World Cup in Qatar 2022 is the first to be held in the Middle East and we are delighted to be associated with another big sporting event.”
+“The World Football Cup in Qatar 2022 is the first to be held in the Middle East and we are delighted to be associated with another big sporting event.”

 “We are proud to have beaten our own world record, and whilst we look to complete our work efficiently, our passion for performance, quality and consistency is what we always strive for.